decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-08-benign-simplex.md

 The goal of this post is to describe a *single-shot* [consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) protocol that is resilient to *f < n/2* [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/), under [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
 This protocol is inspired by the multi-shot [Simplex for crash faults](https://simplex.blog/crashfaults/) protocol and our earlier posts on [Chained Raft](https://decentralizedthoughts.github.io/2021-07-17-simplifying-raft-with-chaining/), [Benign HotStuff](https://decentralizedthoughts.github.io/2021-04-02-benign-hotstuff/), and [Log Paxos](https://decentralizedthoughts.github.io/2021-09-30-distributed-consensus-made-simple-for-real-this-time/).
+For a map of the surrounding Simplex line, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 ## Single-Shot Consensus